-The underwriters initially propose to offer part of the Notes directly to the public at the offering price described on the cover page and part to some dealers at a price that represents a concession not in excess of % of the principal amount of the 20 Notes and % of the principal amount of the 20 Notes.
-Any underwriter may allow, and any such dealer may reallow, a concession not in excess of % of the principal amount of the 20 Notes and % of the principal amount of the 20 Notes to other dealers.
+The underwriters initially propose to offer part of the Notes directly to the public at the offering price described on the cover page and part to some dealers at a price that represents a concession not in excess of .40% of the principal amount of the 2009 Notes and .50% of the principal amount of the 2029 Notes.
+Any underwriter may allow, and any such dealer may reallow, a concession not in excess of .25% of the principal amount of the 2029 Notes to other dealers.
 After the initial offering of the Notes, the underwriters may from time to time vary the offering price and other selling terms.